TriMan Price Comparisons Vol. 3

 Guided Pneumatic Cylinders: Airtac vs. SMC

-At Trimantec, we incorporate pneumatic guided cylinders into our machine builds that require stable movement of a load over a short distance.
+At Trimantec, we incorporate pneumatic guided cylinders into our custom automation builds that require stable movement of a load over a short distance.
 These types of air cylinders can be extended and retracted as needed.
 In addition, they provide stable, non-rotating, and high side load performance.
 Pneumatic guided cylinders are also known as guided actuators or guide rod actuators.